Current air quality

-The latest review and assessment report is the 2016 Progress Report which presents monitoring data for January – December 2015, along with an update on progress towards the Chepstow and Usk air quality action plans, and summary of a six month monitoring program undertaken by Natural Resources Wales on the A40 in Monmouth.
+The latest review and assessment report is the 2017 Progress Report which presents monitoring data for January – December 2016, along with an update on progress towards the Chepstow and Usk air quality action plans.

-The Progress Report identified that detailed assessments are not required and is the second of the 2015-2017 three year phase of review and assessment.
+The Progress Report identified that detailed assessments are not required and is the third of the 2015-2017 three year phase of review and assessment.

 In addition to the regular annual reports, Natural Resources Wales undertook a study on the A40 with their Mobile Monitoring Facility monitoring PM10, PM2.5, nitrogen dioxide, sulphur dioxide and carbon monoxide December 2014 and June 2015.